replicatedhq/help-center/content/docs/native/packaging-an-application/admin-commands.md

 ### component

-* Replicated (required): This identifies the component under which to run the command.
+This identifies the component under which to run the command.
-* Swarm: unavailable
-* Kubernetes: unavailable

-### service

-* Replicated: unavailable
-* Swarm (required): This identifies the service under which to run the command.
-A container will be chosen at random to run the command in.
-* Kubernetes: unavailable

-### selector

-* Replicated: unavailable
-* Swarm: unavailable
-* Kubernetes (required): This is a Kubernetes map of selectors to identify the pod that the admin command should be run in.

 ### container

-* Replicated (required): This specifies the container in which to run the admin command.
-* Swarm: unavailable
-* Kubernetes (optional): This specifies the container in the pod in which to run the admin command.
-If not supplied the first container will be chosen.
+This specifies the container in which to run the admin command.